 There are three key responsibilities in the post:

-• Provide support to the Managing Director, Director of Development, Board members and senior volunteers in developing relationships with potential donors to the Museum.
+• Provide support to the Managing Director, Director of Development, Board members, staff and senior volunteers in developing relationships with potential donors to the Museum.
 Be directly involved in the fundraising, preparing proposals and meeting donors.

 • Manage a high-quality events, activity, and communication programme to engage donors and potential supporters.

 • Manage the fundraising communication and records ensuring effective systems and processes are in place for research, engagement, and stewardship to deliver a professional fundraising programme.